Thinklab-SJTU/awesome-ml4co/README.md

     *He, Yongming and Wu, Guohua and Chen, Yingwu and Pedrycz, Witold*

+6. **✨A Bi-Level Framework for Learning to Solve Combinatorial Optimization on Graphs** Arxiv, 2021. [paper](https://arxiv.org/abs/2106.04927)

+    *Wang, Runzhong and Hua, Zhigang and Liu, Gan and Zhang, Jiayi and Yan, Junchi and Qi, Feng and Yang, Shuang and Zhou, Jun and Yang, Xiaokang*

 ### [Job Shop Scheduling Problem](#content)

 1. **Deep Reinforcement Learning as a Job Shop Scheduling Solver: A Literature Review** Hybrid Intelligent Systems, 2018. [journal](http://link.springer.com/10.1007/978-3-030-14347-3_34)